 Ideally pick somewhere between 50-60% of your max output.
 So if you can bench 100kg, use 50-60kg.

 Remember, we’re not training until failure, we’re training for volume.

-Being successful in fitness training is about understanding your body and how it reacts to exercise.
+Being successful in any type fitness training is about understanding your body and how it reacts to exercise.
 You may find more success by adapting the module to suit your body.
 For example, a popular adaptation is to go for a 10×8 model for one compound exercise, followed by a 10×2 for a complementary exercise.
 Discover what gets you the best results.

 Changing the Cycle

 When starting out the German Volume 10 Sets Method Training, it is recommended to follow a 6 week cycle.